Cinderella (2021 American film): Production

 In April 2019, Columbia Pictures announced a musical retelling of "Cinderella", with Kay Cannon writing and directing.
 The idea to reinterpret "Cinderella" came from James Corden, who produced the film through Fulwell 73 with Leo Pearlman, Jonathan Kadin, and Shannon McIntosh.

 In April 2019, Camila Cabello was attached in the role of Cinderella.
-In October 2019, it was announced that talks were underway with Idina Menzel (voice of Elsa in Disney's Frozen) as Cinderella's stepmother, and Billy Porter for the role of fairy godparent.
+In October 2019, it was announced that talks were underway with Idina Menzel as Cinderella's stepmother, and Billy Porter for the role of fairy godparent.
 In December 2019, Nicholas Galitzine was added to the cast as Prince Robert.

 Principal photography began in February 2020 at Pinewood Studios in the United Kingdom.
 Filming was suspended in March 2020 due to the COVID-19 pandemic.
 Production resumed in August 2020 and concluded in September.

-Cinderella's carriage was designed to promote Mercedes Benz.
+Cinderella's carriage was designed to promote Mercedes-Benz.

+Waddesdon Manor in Buckinghamshire was used as the setting for Queen Beatrice and King Rowan's castle in the film.

 Music

 Soundtrack

 In April 2019, it was announced that Camila Cabello was working on the soundtrack for the film.
-In October, 2020, Idina Menzel confirmed that "[she and Camila] both have original songs as well."
+In October 2020, Idina Menzel confirmed that "[she and Camila] both have original songs as well."
 On August 2, 2021, it was announced by the director that the soundtrack would be released on September 3, 2021.